nmmichalak/nickmichalak/content/home/presentations.md

 +++
-# A Recent and Upcoming Talks section created with the Pages widget.
+# A Presentations section created with the Pages widget.
 # This section displays recent talks from `content/talk/`.

 widget = "pages"  # See https://sourcethemes.com/academic/docs/page-builder/